-General Public Health Track
+General Public Health Concentration

-Specialization is not required and students are free to pursue a general program of study consisting of an amalgamation of courses across all specialty tracks.
-General Track students, however, must still complete a set of required courses from each of the five areas of basic public health knowledge: biostatistics, epidemiology, environmental health sciences, health services administration, and social/behavioral sciences.
+Specialization is not required and students are free to pursue a general program of study consisting of an amalgamation of courses across all specialty Concentrations.
+General Concentration students, however, must still complete a set of required courses from each of the five areas of basic public health knowledge: biostatistics, epidemiology, environmental health sciences, health services administration, and social/behavioral sciences.

-- Demonstrate ability to employ a public health systems approach to assess the health status of populations, to identify determinants of health and illness, and to ascertain factors influencing the use of health services. - Use basic biostatistical concepts and appropriate study design methodologies to address public health research questions and evaluate community-based interventions. - Apply descriptive and analytic epidemiology to population-based research, and develop disease control and prevention programs in conjunction with the community. - Specify approaches for assessing, preventing, or controlling environmental and occupational hazards that pose risks to human health and safety. - Design, implement and evaluate public health programs and policies within a socio-ecological framework.
+- Assess the health status of populations, to identify determinants of health or illness, or to ascertain factors influencing the use of health services.
+Apply descriptive and analytic epidemiology to population-based research, and develop disease control and prevention programs in conjunction with the community. - Develop disease control or prevention programs in conjunction with the community. - Specify approaches for assessing, preventing, or controlling environmental and occupational hazards that pose risks to human health and safety.

+- Design, implement or evaluate public health programs and policies within a socio-ecological framework. - Assess how population health is influenced by the role by human right concerns and ethical dilemmas.